larsks/restic-systemd-units/README.md

     /etc/systemd/system/restic-prune-weekly@.timer

-And this `tmpfiles.d` configuration, which ensures that `/run/restic` exists so that we can use it for lock files:
+And this `tmpfiles.d` configuration, which ensures that `/run/restic` and `/var/cache/restic` exist:

     /etc/tmpfiles.d/restic.conf

-A helper script, used for manually running restic against the backup profiles used by these units:
+And a helper script, used for manually running restic against the backup profiles used by these units:

     /usr/local/bin/restic-helper

 ## Configuration

-Put global configuration options in `/etc/restic/restic.conf`.
+Put environment variables common to all your backups in `/etc/restic/restic.conf`.
 For example, on my system I have:

     # A pointer to your restic password.
 This can be set globally here
     # or per-backup profile.